 Everyone knows that lifting weights changes your body.
 But it also changes your mind.
 Its does this over time through a subtle and complex series of mental and physiological changes.

-Your hormone levels change.
 You feel different, more powerful.
 Your posture changes, you naturally stand straighter with your shoulders back and lift your chest.
-Its weird but people actually respond differently to you.
-I don’t expect everyone to believe this…I just invite you to try it for yourself….male or female.
+Its weird but people respond differently to you.
+I don’t expect everyone to believe this…I just invite you to try it for yourself.